 Changing your diet for just one day can have a significant impact on which bacteria thrive and which die in the gut.

 Certain foods can cause psychological symptoms.
 Some are obvious — for example, caffeine exacerbates symptoms of anxiety — but others are more subtle.
 Dairy contains a protein called casein and wheat, barley, and rye contain a protein called gluten.
 Gluten and casein contain proteins that are naturally occurring opioids called casomorphins and gluteomorphins.

 In susceptible individuals, eating dairy and gluten can act like a drug and cause a feeling of euphoria when eaten.
 Certain people are addicted to gluten and dairy.
 They crave it and have withdrawal symptoms if they don’t eat it every day.

 Today’s fast-paced lifestyle has lead most of us to eat processed and packaged foods filled with gluten, dairy, soy, and corn.
 These foods are very inflammatory to most of us.
 They inflame our guts, leading to leaky gut, and they inflame our brains, leading to mood and mind disorders.

 Leaky gut also affects our ability to properly digest and absorb nutrients, which, over time, can lead to vitamin deficiencies.
 The most common nutrient deficiencies I see are in Omega-3 fatty acids, zinc, and B vitamins.
 All of these are crucial for mood and mind health as well as brain function.

 The Solution without Medication

 For those suffering from psychological symptoms, it can seem like a losing battle.
-Don’t throw up your hands just yet–the factors with the most determination in your mental health are more controllable than you think.
-If you already suffer from digestive issues, it’s imperative that you heal your gut and get your body back in balance in order to maintain your psychological health.
+Don’t throw up your hands just yet!
+The factors with the most impact on your mental health are more controllable than you think.
+If you already suffer from digestive issues, you must heal your gut and get your body back in balance to maintain your psychological health.